charlesfrye/charlesfrye.github.io/_posts/2023-11-10-llms-systems.markdown

 ---
 layout: post
-title:	"Taking 'LLMs Are The New Kernels' Seriously - Research Roundup"
+title:	"At the Intersection of LLMs and Kernels - Research Roundup"
 date:	2023-11-10
 category: programming
 ---